asseco-pst/watch-your-language/this-and-object-prototypes.md

 obj1.obj2.foo(); // 42
 ```

-- In this example serves to show that `this` references only the last level of an object
+- This example serves to show that `this` references only the last level of an object

 ## Explicit Binding